act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-owned-element.md

 #### Passed example 7

-Element with role `list` contains a required owned element with implicit role of `listitem`.
+Element with role `list` contains a required owned element which has an implicit role of `listitem`.

 ```html
 <div role='list'>